Lysis: Applications

 For example, lysis is used in western and Southern blotting to analyze the composition of specific proteins, lipids, and nucleic acids individually or as complexes.
 Depending on the detergent used, either all or some membranes are lysed.
 For example, if only the cell membrane is lysed then gradient centrifugation can be used to collect certain organelles.
 Lysis is also used for protein purification, DNA extraction, and RNA extraction.

 Methods

+Several methods for cell lysis exist, sometimes used in combination.
+Examples include liquid homogenization, freeze thawing, and physical disruption such as sonication, or the use of hypotonic solutions that cause osmotic swelling and eventual bursting of the cell.

 Chemical lysis

 This method uses chemical disruption.
 It is the most popular and simple approach.
 Chemical lysis chemically deteriorates/solubilizes the proteins and lipids present within the membrane of targeted cells.
+Common lysis buffers contain sodium hydroxide (NaOH) and sodium dodecyl sulfate (SDS).
+Cell lysis is best done at a pH range of 11.5–12.5.
+Although simple, it is a slow process, taking anywhere from 6 to 12 hours.

 Acoustic lysis

 This method uses ultrasonic waves to generate areas of high and low pressure which causes cavitation and in turn, cell lysis.
 Though this method usually comes out clean, it fails to be cost effective and consistent.

 Mechanical lysis

 This method uses physical penetration to pierce or cut a cell membrane.